 In order to achieve targets and avoid the impending climate catastrophe, food companies must radically adapt practices.
 And with the clock ticking, the next 10 years will be critical.

-In this session, we’ll discuss and debate what leading food brands can do to reduce climate impacts.
+In this session, we’ll discuss and debate what leading food brands can do to reduce impacts and reach climate neutrality.
 We’ll consider real world practicalities and assess how brands can map the route to 2030 to ensure effective implementation.